btmartin721/ClineHelpR/README.md

 #### Docker Step 2: Run the Image

 Once you have the image, then you can run the docker image in a container.
 If you aren't familiar with docker, it basically runs a pre-built image in a "container", which is like a virtual machine that is isolated from your operating system.
 In this case, that virtual machine runs Ubuntu 18.04 and has all the necessary dependencies and software pre-installed and in your path.

+If you are using Windows, you can run the container in Windows Subsystem for Linux (fully tested with WSL version 2).

+Once you generate the container, copy and paste the link that contains the IP address into your browser, and you can then run our scripts, BGC, INTROGRESS, ENMeval, and ClineHelpR from a Jupyter notebook!

 We have provided a BASH script to run the docker image in a container.
 The script has command-line arguments that allow you to choose between running a shell environment or a Jupyter Notebook.